solidjs/solid/documentation/reactivity.md

 Effects are what allow the DOM to stay up to date.
 While you don't see them, everytime you write an expression in the JSX(code between the parenthesis `{}`), the compiler is wrapping it in a function and passing it to a `createEffect` call.

 Memos allow us to store and access values without re-evaluating them until their dependencies change.
+They are very similar to derived Signals mentioned above except they only re-evaluate when their dependencies change and return the last cached value on read.

 Keep in mind memos are only necessary if you wish to prevent re-evaluation when the value is read.
 Useful for expensive operations like DOM Node creation.
 Any example with a memo could also just be a function and effectively be the same without caching as it's just another signal.